-Exodus International is the largest Christian ministry in the world dealing with those with “unwanted same sex attractions”.
-For almost all of its 37 years, minus one month, Exodus has been assuring “motivated” Christian people who “struggle with homosexuality” that prayer, finding the root of the dysfunction and denial of natural sexual expression would create a new creature and new sexual identity in Jesus Christ.
+Exodus International was the largest Christian ministry in the world dealing with those with “unwanted same sex attractions.”
+For almost all of its 37 years, Exodus had been assuring “motivated” Christian people who “struggle with homosexuality” that prayer, finding the root of the dysfunction, and denial of natural sexual expression would create both a new creature and new sexual identity in Jesus Christ.

-Exodus International has only recently admitted publicly that sexual orientation does not change.
-President Alan Chambers, who also admitted he is still same sex attracted 20 years into the Exodus program, stated in January:
+Exodus International admitted publicly in 2012 that sexual orientation does not change.
+President Alan Chambers, who also admitted he is still same sex attracted 20 years into the Exodus program, stated:

 The majority of people that I have met, and I would say the majority meaning 99.9% of them have not experienced a change in their orientation or have gotten to a place where they could say that they could never be tempted or are not tempted in some way or experience some level of same-sex attraction.
 I think there is a gender issue there, there are some women who have challenged me and said that my orientation or my attractions have changed completely.
 Those have been few and far between.
 The vast majority of people that I know will experience some level of same-sex attraction.

-And, gay people will continue to walk away from God because churches lay unachievable expectations upon them.
+Sadly, gay people will continue to walk away from God because churches burden them with unachievable expectations and demands.

-Producing children does not mean one is straight.
-Living in a heterosexual relationship does not mean one is straight.
-People who declare themselves as “ex-gay” have their own list of why they not longer identify as gay.
-Including, but not limited to: the desire to have a family, the weight of familial, religious, social and professional pressures, their own fear of being themselves, their own non-acceptance of their orientation or loss of God’s love and acceptance.
+The biological ability to produce children does not mean a person is straight.
+Living within a heterosexual relationship doesn’t mean one is straight.
+People who define themselves as “ex-gay” have their own purposes as to why they not longer identify as gay.
+These may include, but not limited to: the desire to have a family, the weight of familial, religious, social, and professional pressures, personal fear of consequences, their own non-acceptance of their orientation, or the threatened loss of God’s love and acceptance.

-In Christian-lingo, this paraded-about “ex-gay” got saved and God made him/her into a “new creature in Christ.”
-Unfortunately, this “new creature” is probably still gay and, in the “honeymoon” phase, we see a behavior change and mistake it as orientation change.
+In Christian-lingo, these paraded-about “ex-gays” got saved and God made him/her into a “new creature in Christ.”
+Unfortunately, this “new creature” is probably still gay, and in the “honeymoon” phase.
+A behavior change can be mistaken by onlookers as orientation change.

-You will only hear praise and gratitude from this former miserable heterosexual screw-up for the great possibility of transformation in a person following Jesus.
+You will only hear praise and gratitude from this former miserable heterosexual screw-up for the great possibility of personal transformation in following Jesus.
 That Jesus-make-over, however, does not include sexual orientation.

-For every rising star and “ex-gay” poster child you cite me that is “no longer gay”, I offer hundreds of stories of my friends, most of them Christians, who tried to conform, hide, deny or live as a heterosexual until they ultimately chose truth and authenticity.
+For every rising star and “ex-gay” poster child you cite that is “no longer gay,” I offer hundreds of stories of my friends, most of them Christians, who tried to conform, hide, deny, or live as a heterosexual until they ultimately chose truth and authenticity.
 Families, relationships, and people have been destroyed and forced into shame because they bought into the “change is possible” lie.

-Former leaders of Exodus and other “help-fix-me-I-am-gay” programs are now admitting they NEVER saw one change in the orientation of clients in decades of work.
-Although well-intended, ex-gay programs have been ineffective and in fact, destructive.
-But still, pastors, families and shamed gay Christians are believing the long-held lies.
+Former leaders of Exodus and other “help-fix-me-I-am-gay” programs admit they never saw one change in the orientation of clients in decades of work.
+Although well-intended, ex-gay programs have been ineffective, and in fact, they have been destructive.
+Still, pastors, families, and shamed gay Christians believe the long-held lies.

 “I don’t mind gay people having civil unions, but marriage is not a civil right.”

-Married couples enjoy over 1000 civil, medical and tax benefits which exclude non-married couples.
-Saying “I have no objection to civil unions, just don’t touch marriage” may work nicely for those who enjoy the benefits of marriage for themselves and their families, but is not just or fair for same-sex couples.
+Married couples enjoy over 1000 civil, medical, and tax benefits which are not offered to non-married couples.
+Saying: “I have no objection to civil unions, just don’t touch marriage” may work nicely for those who enjoy the benefits of marriage for their families, but don’t ever think civil unions are fair or equal for same-sex couples.

-Marriage might be a “sacrament” in your economy, but it is a legal contract which provides protections for individuals, couples and families.
+Marriage might well be a “sacrament” in your economy, but it in America, it is a legal contract providing protections for individuals, couples, and families.